 As agents, we look at a transaction with a more experienced, rational eye.
 We can help you understand your options, and serve as a balance against making a rash decision.

 We also advocate on your behalf, especially at the negotiating table.
 We’ll get you the best deal possible, without letting strong feelings get in the way.
 At Redfin, this is particularly true.
+So how exactly are Redfin agents paid?
 Our agents are paid a salary and receive bonuses based on client satisfaction – we want you to be 100 percent satisfied with the home you purchase.

 You’ll have access to a Rolodex of real estate service professionals.
 In the course of your transaction, you’ll likely need a lender, a home inspector, and a real estate lawyer.
 Clients often ask me for a personal recommendation, for someone whose personality and style matches theirs.
 As an agent who’s worked with many real estate service professionals over the course of my career, it’s easy for me to find a good fit.
 But without that knowledge, finding the right provider can be challenging.